 In-Person Gathering and Online Worship

-Only the 9:00 AM service will be broadcast online.
-You can now watch this directly from our website in addition to Facebook LIVE.
-This service will remain on our website and Facebook to worship at anytime throughout the week.
+The 9:00 AM service will be available to view on Facebook or on our website this Sunday.
+This services will remain on our website and Facebook to worship at anytime throughout the week.

 Communion Pick Up